ekliao/EricLiaoDigitalGarden/src/site/notes/regexes.md

 ## In OB

-- Find all newly created dictionary entries with tag #todo/file/d and file path not already under /A/A-Dict/(word).md
+- Find all newly created dictionary entries with tag #td and file path not already under /A/A-Dict/(word).md
 -
 `#todo/file/d path:/[^t]\/[^\/]+\.md`
 (Not robust but largely gets the job done)